-Lanzarote is magical.
-There are a huge variety of tourist attractions that you simply cannot miss if you want to feel the true beauty of this land and become enriched along the way.
+Lanzarote is magical, there is a wide variety of tourist attractions that are almost a must if you want to enjoy this land and get rich along the way.